WICG/portals/demos/portal-embed-demo/README.md

 # portal-embed-demo
-This demo demonstrates how Portals can enable a seamless user experience between a website and a third party embed content.
+This demo demonstrates how Portals can enable a seamless user experience between a website and third-party embedded content.
 Be creative and have fun!!

 ## TL;DR;